dexie/dexie-website-old/docs/Tutorial/Dexie-Cloud.md

 See [Access Control in Dexie Cloud](/cloud/docs/access-control)

+To share data is also a 100% local-first action.
+Even creating invitations to new users can be done while being offline or while being in a shaky network.

 ## 7. Use Dexie Cloud Manager (optional)

 Login to [Dexie Cloud Manager](https://manager.dexie.cloud/) to manage: